Trapani: Contemporary era

 In the 1946 referendum, the Province of Trapani was the only one in Sicily to vote predominantly in favor of the Republic, although the city itself expressed a monarchist preference.
 Between 1950 and 1965, Trapani gradually revived its industrial and commercial activities, yet it never fully recovered from the post-war crisis, retreating instead into a service-oriented economy and administrative functions associated with its provincial capital status.
 The Belice Valley earthquake in January 1968 caused death and destruction in Trapani as well.
 The city also suffered fatalities in the floods of 1965 and November 5, 1976, the latter resulting in 16 deaths.

 Starting in the 1990s, Trapani proactively promoted itself as a tourist, historical, cultural, and sporting destination.
 This transformation involved restoring the historic city center, developing new urban infrastructure, expanding hospitality and entertainment sectors, and emphasizing its significant historic, architectural, and natural heritage.

 In recent years, Trapani has gained international prominence by hosting major cultural exhibitions featuring artists such as Caravaggio, Leonardo da Vinci, and Michelangelo (the rediscovered Crucifix), and notable sporting events, including stages of the prestigious Louis Vuitton Cup.

-Panoramic view of Trapani, showing the sickle-shaped peninsula stretching into the sea with the Aegadian Islands beyond.